Stuart Forster reports on a spa day and stay at Matfen Hall in Northumberland.

-Birds are chirping and geese are honking on the far side of the fairway as I raise the sash window of my vast guestroom at Maften Hall in rural Northumberland.
+Birds are chirping and geese are honking on the far side of the fairway as I raise the sash window of my vast guestroom at Matfen Hall in rural Northumberland.
 It’s pleasant to wake with a view overlooking a championship standard golf course.

 The country manor in which I’m staying belongs to Sir Hugh and Lady Blackett.
 The Neo-Gothic house dates from the 1830s though buildings have occupied the site since the Middle Ages.

 I’m staying in Room 4, one of 53 guestrooms within the four star property.
 It’s one of the hotel’s Principal category of bedrooms.

 Out on the corridor I can peek through an arched window into the great hall, whose wall bears coats of arms belonging to families whose members married Blacketts.
 A lion is sculpted into the wooden balustrade of the broad staircase, which is a popular spot for photographing the brides and grooms who choose Matfen Hall as the venue for their wedding reception.

 My room is classically furnished, has a dark wood desk, a table in the bay by the window and a broad, flat-screen television.
 Last night I relaxed by reading on the sofa while sipping a cup of Earl Grey tea.

 Looking up at the high ceiling and enormity of the room it fleetingly crosses my mind that it would probably be big enough to practice three point shooting here, if a basketball ring was mounted on the wall.
 I’m sure guests in neighbouring rooms are pleased that isn’t the case—who knows what they might suspect I was getting up to.

 Relaxing in the spa